txt/se25/docs/proj23.md

 ## Grading

-Projec2:
+Note that project2 and project3 start with some prior poster boasting that you can do XYZ.

+You do not have to do XYZ, just as long as, when asked, you a well-founded reason for (e.g.)  doing A not X.

+Project2:

 - demo: 5 marks
-- rubric: 8 marks
+- rubric: 8 marks (see below)
 - poster: 2 marks

+Project3

+- demo: 21 marks
--
+- poster: 2 marks
-Projec3:

 ## Rubric for Repo